DP-3T/dp3t-sdk-backend/README.md

   throw new RuntimeException(e);
 }
 ```
-The constructor inserts the `KeyPairs` into a hashmap, from which you can get the entries.
+The constructor inserts the `KeyPairs` into a hash map, from which you can get the entries.

 One does not need to use the constructor though, since the static functions `loadPrivateKey` and `loadPublicKey` can be used directly as well.
 It can be convenient, if one does not need to provide a `KeyPair` as, for example when only the `PublicKey` is provided, to verify signatures.
 The following code shows how to load a `PublicKey`.